The Book of Common Prayer

 A New History of the Book of Common Prayer, by Francis Procter & Walter Howard Frere.
 The classic text on the Book of Common Prayer, from a 1910 printing.

 A Short History of the Book of Common Prayer, by William Reed Huntington, perhaps the greatest American voice for Prayer Book reform in the late 19th century.
-(An expanded version is availble from the Internet Archive)
+(An expanded version is availble from the Internet Archive and from Google Books)

 Liturgiae Americanae, by William McGarvey (1907): the narrative portions of this book, describing the development of the American Prayer Book through the 1892 Revision.
-(The entire book is available online from the Internet Archive).
+(The entire book is available online from the Internet Archive and from Google Books).

 The Book of Common Prayer among the Nations of the World, by William Muss-Arnolt (1913).
 An examination of all the translations of the English and American BCP's.